awsdocs/amazon-ecs-developer-guide/doc_source/ecs-modifying-longer-id-settings.md

   Write-ECSAccountSettingDefault -Name serviceLongArnFormat -Value enabled -Region us-east-1 -Force
   ```

-**To modify the account settings for your IAM user account \(AWS CLI\)**
+**To modify the account settings for your account \(AWS CLI\)**

 Use one of the following commands to modify the account settings for your IAM user\.
-If you’re using these commands as the root user, changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
+If you’re using these commands as the root user, changes apply to the entire AWS account unless an or role explicitly overrides these settings for themselves\.
 + [put\-account\-setting](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting.html) \(AWS CLI\)

   ```